signalogic/SigSRF_SDK/mediaTest_readme.md

 Several mediaTest codec + audio mode command lines are given below, showing examples of encoding, decoding, and back-to-back encode and decode.
 These commands run on x86 servers, with no coCPU, GPU, or other hardware required.

+For audio inputs mediaTest does automatic sampling rate conversion (i.e. to match the codec input sampling rate), but there are a couple of things to keep in mind about this:

+    -for raw audio input files, mediaTest doesn't know the sampling rate as raw files don't have a waveform header.
+For other cases, such as .wav, .au, USB audio, mediaTest knows the sampling rate
+    -advanced codecs such as EVS accept multiple sampling rates, so mediaTest typically skips sampling rate conversion, unless your input is a multiple of 11.025 kHz or other rate not in the codec standard

 SigSRF x86 codecs are designed for concurrent, high capacity operation.
 They are:

 <big><pre>